 brief second, share their life with you are so fascinating.

 Six miles north-west of Eastbourne, Ordinance Survey TQ543034.
-Looked after by the Archaeological Society since 1925 after it was gifted by the Duke of Devonshire and painted regularly by the Long Man Morris men.
-Right, that's enough of the tech stuff I remember the Scouts painting him.
+Looked after by the Archaeological Society since 1925 after it was gifted by the Duke of Devonshire and painted regularly by the Long Man Morris Men.
+I remember the Scouts painting him.

 I am going to take you up the small hill past the remains of the old Priory to what is now a car park.
 This is where we get the best view of our white giant clothed in green.
 After living near him and visiting him all my life I will tell you everything I have ever learnt about the mystical old man of the downs.
 Don’t be scared he does not bite!
 He always looks his best with the afternoon sun on him.
 What is his name I hear you ask?
 He is now called The Long Man of Wilmington.
 What his real name was has been lost through the folds of time.

 What we know of our